stormpath/express-stormpath/docs/source/protect_api.rst

 .. image:: _static/features-unauthorized.png

 Our API is now protected from unauthorized, anonymous access.
-In the next two sections we will show you how to create a registration form and a login form.
-At that point you will be able to login and have access to the API.
+In the next two sections, we will show you how to create a registration form and a login form.
+At that point, you will be able to login and have access to the API.